josephWoodland/beer.com/README.md

 - Select Settings from the top menu above the file window
 - Scroll down to the GitHub Pages section
-- Under Source click the drop-down menu labeled None and select Master Branch
+- Under Source click the drop-down menu labelled None and select Master Branch
 - On selecting Master Branch the page will be automatically refreshed and the website is now deployed
 - Scroll back down to the GitHub Pages section in Settings to retrieve the link to the deployed website.